-The last two apartments used in the testing phase were chosen to test our third hypothesis, namely, that participants will differ in how much they deviate from the model's inaccurate predictions on unusual examples.
-To test this hypothesis, we would ideally have used an apartment with strange or misleading features that caused the two- and eight-feature models to make the same bad prediction.
-Unfortunately, there was no such apartment in our data set, so we chose two examples to test different aspects of our hypothesis.
-Both of these examples exploited the models' large coefficient (\$350,000) for the number of bathrooms.
-The first (apartment 11) was a one-bedroom, two-bathroom apartment from our data set for which both models made high, but different, predictions.
-Comparisons between the two- and eight- feature conditions were therefore impossible, but we could examine differences in prediction error between the clear and black-box conditions.
-The second (apartment 12) was a synthetically generated one-bedroom, three-bathroom apartment for which both models made the same (high) prediction, allowing comparisons between all conditions, but ruling out prediction error comparisons since there was no ground truth.
-These apartments were always shown last to avoid the phenomenon in which people trust a model less after seeing it make a mistake~\citep{DSM15}.
+We used the last two apartments in the testing phase to test our third hypothesis---namely, that participants assigned to different experimental conditions will be differently able to detect and correct for the model's sizable mistakes on unusual data points.
+Ideally, we would have used two apartments with unusual configurations for which both models made the same sizable mistakes.
+Unfortunately, there were no such apartments in our data set, so we selected (in one case) and synthetically generated (in the other) two apartments to test different aspects of our hypothesis.
+These apartments' configurations exploited the models' large coefficient (\$350,000) for number of bathrooms.
+The first apartment (``apartment 11'') was a one-bedroom, two-bathroom apartment (selected from our data set) for which both models made overly high, but different, predictions.
+As a result, comparisons between the conditions involving the two-feature model and the conditions involving the eight-feature model were therefore impossible, although we were able to analyze participants' prediction errors because these did not rely on the models' predictions.
+The second apartment (``apartment 12'') was a synthetically generated one-bedroom, three-bathroom, 726-square-foot apartment for which both models made the same overly high prediction, allowing us to make comparisons between all four primary experimental conditions, but ruling out analyses of participants' prediction errors because the apartment did not have an actual selling price.
+We emphasize that even though it did not have an actual selling price, we are confident that it would have been overpriced by the models because of its three bathrooms squeezed into only 726 square feet.
+Apartments 11 and 12 were always shown last to avoid the phenomenon in which people trust a model less after seeing it make a mistake~\citep{DSM15}.